ICT-Owls/ICT-Owls.github.io/index.md

-## Idea
+## About the project

-A carpooling website where you can create events and facilitate easy carpooling to those events for all invited.
+Our project is a carpooling website where the core feature is carpooling to events that users can create.
+The website will also have some other nice features such as allowing users to view their friends events, and allowing event hosts to invite people to those events.

 ## Sprints